by Victor Sesma

 The Spanish commemorate the Passion of Jesus Christ -the period and events that happened before Jesus’ death- so the important dates to annotate are from Palm Sunday to Resurrection Sunday -the time when most of the events in Alicante will happen-.

-In Spain, the only national bank holiday during Easter is on Good Friday but many regions add some more extra holidays.
+In Spain, the only national bank holiday during Easter is Good Friday, but many regions add extra holidays.
 In Alicante, Easter Monday is a regional bank holiday too.
 Schools have a few more days of holidays around Easter.

 Here are the Holly Week dates for the next few years: